sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 **Some characters are missing in the OSD/Hud**

-Upload a compatible OSD font with the Configurator
+Upload a compatible OSD font with the Configurator, OSD tab.